 When Britain wanted someone to lead a mission to observe the Transit of Venus in newly discovered cloud-free Tahiti in 1769, Cook was the obvious candidate.
 His discretion and loyalty meant he was also ideal to carry out the secret orders for the second part of his mission.
-These orders, not discovered until 1928, were to head south to find the southern continent Europeans thought existed in low latitudes and take “possession of Convenient Situations in the Country in the Name of the King of Great Britain.”
+These orders, discovered in 1928, were to head south to find the southern continent Europeans thought existed in low latitudes and take “possession of Convenient Situations in the Country in the Name of the King of Great Britain.”

 Possession was always in British minds in the late 18th century, though the supposed continent did not exist.
 Cook sailed south for as long as it was safe then changed tack and headed west.
-He found and mapped both islands of New Zealand and then headed towards New Holland which he knew Dutchman Abel Tasman had laid tentative claim over a century earlier.
+He mapped both islands of New Zealand and then headed towards New Holland which he knew Dutchman Abel Tasman had laid tentative claim over a century earlier.

 After Cook’s men opened musket fire, the locals ran away and Cook went ashore to investigate.
-His men searched for fresh water, food and timber but apart from an awkward chance meeting while dredging for oysters, the natives retreated to a safe distance where they could observe their uninvited visitors.
+His men searched for fresh water, food and timber but apart from an awkward chance meeting while dredging for oysters, the natives retreated to a safe distance where they observed their uninvited visitors.
 To their relief the strangers left on May 7 but not before wealthy botanist aboard Joseph Banks decided the great quantity of plants they found deserved the name Botany Bay.

 After completing their sail up the coast of Queensland, and only barely surviving the Great Barrier Reef, Cook made the extraordinary move that outstripped his orders.
-Realising he was at the top of Australia he came to an island (which he called Possession Island) on 22 July and formally took possession of “the whole eastern coast…by the name New (South) Wales” from Point Hicks to where they stood.
+Realising he was at the top of Australia he came to an island he called Possession Island on 22 July and formally took possession of “the whole eastern coast…by the name New (South) Wales” from Point Hicks to where they stood.

 This remarkable declaration remains a foundation stone of Australian law and has never been challenged.
 Cook did not follow his instructions of seeking the consent of the natives.
 He knew they were there in numbers thanks to “a great number of smokes” he had seen along the coast and his meetings in Botany Bay and Cape Tribulation.

 Without any input, a population of half a million people suddenly had their 50,000-year-old land rights stripped from them – though they were unaware of their loss and their lives went on as before.
-For now Cook’s act was one of imagination but was importantly politically.
+Cook’s act was one of imagination but was important politically.
 It was an act of claim especially against the growing naval power of the French who would also land in Botany Bay 18 years later.
 Compte Laperouse was beaten a few days by Cook’s successor Arthur Phillip and his infant penal colony.
-By then Cook was dead and it was Banks’ evidence that gave Britain – desperate after the loss of independent America – the excuse to found a colony of prisoners on the other side of the world.
+By then Cook was dead and Banks’ evidence gave Britain – desperate after the loss of independent America – the excuse to found a colony of prisoners on the other side of the world.

 Laperouse was shipwrecked and died (showing Cook’s own skill in avoid that fate).
-Phillip moved to nearby Sydney Harbour which Cook surprisingly missed though Cook’s legacy remained – the colony remained known as “Botany Bay”.
+Phillip moved to nearby Sydney Harbour which Cook surprisingly missed though Cook’s legacy remained – the colony became known as “Botany Bay”.
 British Australia slowly fanned out and the rest was “history”.
 Morrison will need to tread carefully to sell that history.